 The Western media has downplayed the fact that an eventual IMF bailout would come with hefty conditionalities, imposing further spending cuts and privatisations in an already downsized state.
 There is no evidence that suggests that an IMF programme would be better than a Chinese deal.

-It was the IMF and World Bank that pushed hard for the privatisation of the national electricity company in the 1990s and early 2000s.
+It was the IMF and World Bank that hard for the privatisation of the national electricity company in the 1990s and early 2000s.
 Zesco became a symbol of resistance in a country that was largely sold out to foreign investors and their local brokers in business and politics.
 The attempts at privatising the parastatal failed.

 In 2016, talks of privatisation resurfaced.
 In an interview with the authors, Ernest Chanda, editor of Zambian independent newspaper The Mast, pointed out that throughout 2016, rumours about Saudi Arabia’s interest in buying Zesco circulated in connection with Lungu’s state visit to the kingdom in May that year, and the announcement that Saudi Arabia offered to provide cheap oil to Zambia.